K–12 (album): Music

 K–12 was mostly produced by Michael Keenan, who had previously collaborated with Martinez on a few tracks on her previous album, Cry Baby.
 One track, "Drama Club", was co-written and produced by Martinez's frequent collaborators, Kinetics & One Love.
 A concept album, it has been described to be an alternative pop, dark pop, and art pop record.
 Martinez's official website describes the album's sound as "a vibrant and singular melting pot of low-key hip-hop, soulful pop and indie-leaning electro".
 AllMusic also notes influences of hip hop and R&B.

 Critical reception

-In a positive review, Mike Wass from Idolator described the film as a "twisted pop musical".
-He praised the "seamless" integration of the album's music into the film's plot and compared the visuals to those found in Tim Burton and Wes Anderson's films, but described the content as "multi-layered, gritty and distinctly Melanie".
-He stated, "Melanie has created a cohesive, funny, empowering film from scratch—and also delivered 13 bops." and found "Wheels on the Bus" (which he described as an "earworm"), "High School Sweethearts" and "Lunchbox Friends" to be standout album tracks.
-He ended the review by advising the reader to "[watch] the film before listening to the album to get the full experience".
+Matt Collar of AllMusic wrote that the album is a "more sophisticated production, with better hooks showcasing Martinez's growth as a songwriter".

+Awards and nominations

 Commercial performance

 Despite no singles being released prior to the album, K–12 debuted at number three on the US Billboard 200 with 57,000 album-equivalent units, of which 30,000 were pure album sales.
-It is Martinez's second US top-10 album and her highest charting album on the chart to date.
-Additionally it topped the alternative album chart becoming her second consecutive top charter.
+It is Martinez's second US top-10 album Additionally it topped the alternative album chart becoming her second consecutive top charter.
 Elsewhere the album reached the top 10 of eight different countries including the UK, Australia and Canada.